 - 1. Zoom out in all the viewports; you are going to need some space in front of the body ellipsoid to work. - 2.
-On the status bar, turn Planar mode on, and turn Ortho off.
+In the top panel, turn Planar mode on, and turn Ortho off.

 3. In the Object Snap control, click Disable to turn off all object snaps.